spqr-praetoria/nomics/README.md

     $ gem install nomics

 ## Configuration
-Configure nomics with your API-Key and the URL
+Configure Nomics with your API-Key and the URL

 ```ruby
 @nomics_api_client = Nomics::Client.new do |config|